oracle/oci-grafana-logs/docs/linux.md

 ![OCI Fingerprint](images/oci_fingerprint.png)

 For details and reference, see: [How to Get the Key's Fingerprint](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#four)
-Make note of the API key fingerprint as you'll need it later to configure your OCI Logging Grafana Data Source.
+Please make note of the API key fingerprint as you'll need it later to configure your OCI Logging Grafana Data Source.

 #### Getting the Private Key